VoltCruelerz/OwlMarble-Magic/feats/feats.md

 ## Psionic Adept [Updated from KibblesTasty]

+- Your Intelligence increases by 1, to a maximum of 20.
 - You gain one of the psionic disciplines of the Psion class, gaining the attached psionic feature and psionic power, but you do not gain any of the associated spells.
 - You gain 1 psi point, which you recover after a short or long rest.

 ## Psionic Prodigy [New]

+- Your Intelligence increases by 1, to a maximum of 20.
 - You gain one psionic talent.
 If it has a requirement of any kind, you may only select it if you are a psion and meet the requirements.
 - You gain 1 psi point, which you recover after a short or long rest.